Our most valuable resource on this planet.

 We have heard it time and again.

-Humans cannot multitask and when they try to, the switching between tasks, severely impact their mental capacities and IQ.
+Humans cannot multitask, and when they try to, the constant switching between tasks results in a dramatic decrease in quality.

 Put it into practice

 Schedule 20 minutes at the end of every day to plan for tomorrow.

 Implement the Ivy Lee Method and see how it goes?

 After that, how big of a cheque would you have written Ivy Lee?

 Colter Reed | Manage your time, Manage your life: https://colterreed.com/the-ivy-lee-method-simply-productive/